jonnygovish/Shift-Tracker/README.md

 * Sign in to the application to start using
 * View my shifts for each day
 * View other peoples shift
-* Request other people to cover my shift.